 Can’t keep your floors clean?
 What is causing those ugly streaks?
 Completely frustrated?
 Feel like you’ve tried everything and nothing is working?

-The cleaning chemical has to be the problem right?
+The so-called professional cleaning chemical has to be the problem right?

-Here’s the 7 most common mistakes that cause streaky floors?
+Here are the 7 most common mistakes that cause streaky floors.

 1. Using too much chemical?

 This problem is very common.
 Use the right cleaning chemical at the right dilution… dilutions are different for each product so check the label or product info sheet.
 If your floor looks dirty, using more chemical can actually make things worse, not better.

 For a quick and easy way to calculate dilution rates and how much chemical to use go to this article here… How To Quickly Calculate Cleaning Chemical Dilution Rates And Ratios

 Guessing or miscalculating cleaning chemical concentrate dilutions is a common problem on streaky, dirty floors.
 To fix this problem complete a restorative deep clean with effective soil extraction (ie. using a wet and dry vacuum cleaner).

 Even if your mop is clean at the start, you can only expect a good clean wringer mop to remove approximately 50% of soil over 25 square metres in light to medium soil conditions.
 One mop is simply not enough to clean most floors.
 Even if you’re using one of the best microfibre floor-mopping system fringes, you can't expect great results on a problem floor.
 Having 10 or 20 or even more replacement microfibre mop fringes to keep replacing when dirty will give you drastically better results.
 Or even better, use disposable microfibre flat mop covers for the ultimate result and no laundering.

 3. Using dirty mop water and not changing the mop water regularly?